justinac0/kevengine/README.md

 # Kevin Engine

-This project serves as an exercise in three dimensional game engine development on a small scale.
-This engine is written in the C.
+will fill in the README on a later date...